Amish Girls Shot in an Amish School

 Following the tragic Amish school shooting of 10 young schoolgirls in a one-room Amish school in October 2006, reporters from throughout the world invaded Lancaster County, PA to cover the story.
+(You can read the full story of the Amish school shooting here.)
 However, in the hours and days following the shooting a different, an unexpected story developed.

 In the midst of their grief over this shocking loss, the Amish community didn’t cast blame, they didn’t point fingers, they didn’t hold a press conference with attorneys at their sides.
 Instead, they reached out with grace and compassion toward the killer’s family.